Find Grad Schools

 $82,679 Median Salary

 There are 370 colleges and univerities across the nation that offer a master's degree in engineering.
-In recent years, the majority of the students getting degrees in this area were male, and 18 were from an underrepresented racial-ethnic group.
-Also, 47.8% of engineering graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were men, and 23% were students from an underrepresented racial-ethnic group.
+Also, 37.2% of engineering graduates were international students.

 Education Levels of Engineering Majors

-During the 2020-2021 academic year, 48,049 students earned their master's degree in engineering.
+During the most recent year for which data is available, 43,704 people earned their master's degree in engineering.
 This makes it the 6th most popular master's degree program in the country.

 The following table shows the number of diplomas awarded in engineering at each degree level.